DarrelASandbox/playground-java/abdul-bari/README.md

 # 05-string-class-and-printing

 - Overloaded method
+- String
   - `String str1` = "Java Program"
     - `str1`: reference name
     - `"Java Program"`: string object
   - String is a built-in class available in java.
   - Variable of type object are called as reference.
   - String object is referred to as a literal.
   - References are used for holding or pointing objects.
   - String literal is taken in “ “.
   - Keyword `new` is taken to create an object in **heap**.
   - Constructors are methods or functions used for creating string object.
   - There are three types of constructors:
     - `String(char[])`: Array of characters is taken and is converted into string.
     - `String(byte[])`: Array of bytes is taken and is converted into a string.
     - `String(string)`:
       - A string literal is taken in this method.
       - New string is created using this method.
   - Java maintains a pool of string constants.
   - **Whenever new is applied the object is created in heap memory and the memory occupied by the object literal is in pool.**
   - **When same literal is used java does not create another object.**
   - **When new is applied the object in pool may or may not be created.**
-- String objects are immutable/ they cannot be modified.
+  - String objects are **immutable**/ they cannot be modified.
+- **Regular Expression**

 &nbsp;